 Who We Are:

-The Office of Generic Drugs (OGD) ensures, through a scientific and regulatory process, that Americans receive safe, effective, and high-quality generic drugs.
-FDA-approved generic drugs account for more than 88 percent of prescriptions filled in the United States.
+The Office of Generic Drugs (OGD) ensures high-quality, affordable generic drugs are available to the American public.
+FDA-approved generic drugs account for about 90 percent of prescriptions filled in the United States.
 All approved generic drugs have the same high quality, strength, purity and stability as brand-name drugs.
 The generic manufacturing, packaging, and testing sites must pass the same quality standards as those of brand name drugs.
-OGD is comprised of an immediate office and four subordinate offices, totaling approximately 450 employees.
+OGD is comprised of an immediate office and five subordinate offices, totaling more than 500 employees.